rixiobarrios/isMember/README.md

 ### Code

-Write a function called `isMember` that takes an array of words and a string as arguments
+Write a function called `isMember` that takes an array of words and a string as arguments. isMember should return true if the string is a word in the array, and false if it is not.

 ```
 isMember(words, bam) //should be false